XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 {{ include_code("_code-samples/build-a-wallet/desktop-js/3-account/view/renderer.js", language="js") }}

+The parts at the beginning and end are totally new, but the section in the middle is _almost_ the same as before.
+The difference is that the names of a few fields have changed, since we're now passing them from `prepareLedgerData(...)`.
+For example `ledger.ledger_time` is now `ledger.ledgerCloseTime` instead.

 Now you need an XRPL account address to monitor.
 If you already have one or know where to find an example, you can now run the application by executing:

 ```console